On primitive ideals: Category

-\begin{corollary} The category $\ou$ is abelian, and properties \eqref{item}(1)-(3) hold for any object $M\in\ou$. \end{corollary} \begin{proof} The last claim is immediate from Lemma \ref{fin1} and Corollary \ref{fin2}.
+\begin{corollary} The category $\ou$ is abelian, and properties \eqref{item}(1)--(3) hold for any object $M\in\ou$. \end{corollary} \begin{proof} The last claim is immediate from Lemma \ref{fin1} and Corollary \ref{fin2}.
 In particular, we conclude that any object $M\in\ou$ is finitely generated over $A^+$, due to property \eqref{item}(1).
-Now, $A^+$, being a quotient of $\n^+\cdot\U\n^+$, is a Noetherian algebra.
-Therefore, any $A$-submodule of $M$ belongs to $\ou$.
-Hence, the category $\ou$ is abelian. \end{proof}
+Now, the algebra $\gr A^+$ is commutative and finitely generated, hence noetherian.
+It follows that the algebra $A^+$ is noetherian.
+Therefore, any $A$-submodule of a module $M\in\ou$ is finitely-generated over $A^+$, hence also over $A$.
+Thus, the category $\ou$ is abelian. \end{proof}

-\begin{lemma} The $A$-module $A/A\cd\n^-$ is an object of $\ou$, and any simple object of $\ou$ is isomorphic to a quotient of $A/A\cd\n^-$. \end{lemma} \begin{proof} The module $A/A\cd\n^-$ is generated over $A$ by a single vector (= coset of $1\in A$), which is annihilated by the algebra $A^-$.
-Hence, Corollary \ref{fin2} yields $A/A\cd\n^-\in \ou.$

-Now, given a simple object $L\in \ou$, we may choose a non-zero element $v\in L$ in the generalized $\bh$-eigenspace corresponding to an eigenvalue with minimal possible real part.
-Commutation relations show that the action of any element of $\n^-$ decreases the real part of the eigenvalue.
-Hence, we must have: $\n^-\cdot v= 0$.
-Therefore, the assignment: $a \mapsto a(v)$ gives a well-defined $A$-module map $A/A\cdot\n^- \to L$.
-This map is nonzero, hence, surjective since $L$ is simple.~\end{proof}